Last Updated on July 5, 2023

 “With the U.S. and China tangled in a nasty trade fight, this should be Vietnam’s time to shine.
 Instead, it is becoming increasingly clear that it will be years, if ever, before this Southeast Asian nation and other aspiring manufacturing destinations are ready to replace China as the world’s factory floor. “

-Here are just a few examples why manufacturing in Mexico is a more attractive option than Manufacturing in Vietnam.
+The following examples illustrate why manufacturing in Mexico is a more attractive option than manufacturing in Vietnam.

 Manufacturing in Vietnam Has The Same Logistics Problems As China

-Add another 1,000+ miles in freight shipping if you want your products to reach another major city like Houston, Boston or New York; if you want to have your freight shipped directly to any Gulf Coast or Eastern seaboard states your cargo will have to go through the Panama Canal and then to their destination city, nearly doubling the time it takes to reach its destination….just as it does for shipping coming from Chinese ports.
+It will take an additional 1,000 miles or more in freight shipping to deliver your products to another major city such as Houston, Boston, or New York.
+You will need to send your cargo through the Panama Canal to reach any Gulf Coast or Eastern seaboard states, nearly doubling the time it takes for your cargo to reach your destination...just as it does for shipping from Chinese ports.

 Vietnam Has a Poor Transportation Infrastructure

-Vietnam has shifted toward a more market-oriented economy, but the growth of the Vietnamese transportation infrastructure has not been able to keep pace with their current economic growth; companies looking to relocate to Manufacturing in Vietnam may find that getting their goods out of the country will prove to be a challenge.
+The Vietnamese economy has shifted toward a more market-oriented model, however, the Vietnamese transportation infrastructure has not been able to keep up with the pace of their current economic growth; it may prove difficult for companies considering relocation to manufacturing in Vietnam to export their products.

 Vietnam only has 4 major ports: Hai Phong, Da Nang, Qui Nhon, and Ho Chi Minh City.
 Vietnam ranks 80 among 139 countries on the quality of port infrastructure, with an average score of 3.80 on a scale of 1 (lowest) to 7 (highest) between 2006 and 2018.
 This means Vietnam ranks lower than countries such as China, India, Thailand, and Sri Lanka.
 According to Vietnam briefing: